panininis/lara/README.md

 ## support
 lara will at its absolute best only ever support versions up to iOS 26.0.1/iOS 18.7.1. the exploit was patched after those versions.

+ANY ISSUES THAT INVOLVE LARA NOT WORKING ON UNSUPPORTED VERSIONS WILL BE CLOSED IMMEDIATLEY.

 currently tested on iOS 17.1.1 - 26.0.1.
 If you run lara on your device, and it ends up working, please contact me on [discord](https://discord.gg/gw8PcRF3Jr) and tell me:
 1. your device